-Landing a new design project isn’t always easy, especially if the clients you’re pitching to haven’t worked with freelancers much before.
+Landing a new client, especially a good client, who you want to keep around for a long time, isn’t an easy task.
+New design projects don’t always come around as often as you’d like, especially if the clients you’re pitching to haven’t worked with freelancers much before.

 According to Ironpaper, 57.7% of small and medium-sized business owners want to invest in a new or improved website.
 Yet in order to become the candidate they (or other prospective clients) will pick for their website redesign, you need to do show that you are truly capable of helping clients meet their goals.

 Often your portfolio is not enough for that.
 If it looks aesthetically, this still doesn’t mean that it explains to your potential clients how you help people achieve their business objectives.